viveknaskar/java-experiments/README.md

-# Mighty Java Concepts
+# Java Experiments
-A series of java programs intended for coding practices, concepts understanding and many more examples....
+A series of java programs intended for coding practices, concepts understanding and experiments.

 ## Some of them covered are: